Elvis (1968 TV program): Production

+On June 4, Senator Robert Kennedy was shot at the Ambassador Hotel in Los Angeles after giving a live television speech; he died two days later.
+Binder stated in a 2005 interview with Elvis Australia that "One night when we were rehearsing, the television set was on the other room and all of a sudden there was this moment of silence.
+And I said, 'I think Bobby Kennedy's just been shot'.
+And we all rushed into the other office and that's exactly what happened.
+They had live at the Ambassador Hotel, Kennedy making his speech.
+We were in the piano room at the time, but there was just something weird that evening and I just sensed something had gone wrong.
+Then we spent the whole night basically talking about the Kennedy assassination, of both Bobby and John."
+According to Binder, this event would further motivate Presley to record "If I Can Dream" as the special's closing number.

 On June 17, the team moved to the NBC studios in Burbank, California.
 Goldenberg asked Finkel to remove Presley's large entourage from the production area, complaining that they interfered with the creative process.
 Presley worked with choreographer Lance LeGault on the planned numbers, and Belew worked with the costumes.

 Binder and Howe developed the concept of the informal section of the show after seeing Presley interacting with his entourage while playing music during breaks.
 Binder planned to shoot the segment in the locker room to give the public a sense of how Presley's music was developed in an intimate setting, but Parker opposed this concept.
 Binder settled for a sit-down concert on a small stage that resembled a boxing ring.
 He called Presley's first backup musicians, Scotty Moore and DJ Fontana, to accentuate the nature of Presley's musical origins (Presley's original bassist Bill Black had died in 1965).
 They were also joined by two members of Presley's entourage, Charlie Hodge and Alan Fortas.
 The scripted part was canceled but the writers gave Presley a list of topics to discuss between songs.
 The topics included mentions of his early career, his Hollywood years and the current music business.

 On June 20, Presley started the recording process at United Western Recorders.
 Howe arranged for the rhythm section, session musicians from Los Angeles.
 The band was composed of drummer Hal Blaine and guitarists Mike Deasy and Tommy Tedesco.
 Members of the string and brass sections of the NBC orchestra were also enlisted.
 All of the special's music, except for that of the live sections, was prerecorded by Presley.
 It was to be blended with live vocals during the production numbers, which were taped on June 27.